 Ride the wave.
-Just pluck the fruit… You don’t have to be the one who puts it in the ground any more.
+Just pluck the fruit… You don’t have to be the one who puts it on the ground anymore.
 You can just skip across the top of things and pluck the fruit of all of the things you want.
 “Oh, fruit.
 Oh, delicious this, delicious this, delicious this, delicious this.”
-In other words, it’s all right there for you; it’s ready for you to receive it as fast and as soon as you will vibrationally let it in. ~Abraham
+In other words, it’s all right there for you; it’s ready for you to receive it as fast and as soon as you will vibrationally let it in.’ ~Abraham

 And worse, tack on not being able to do yoga?
 I figured- I have no chance of staying positive and getting through these weeks without my spirit withering away each day.
 Little did I know how inaccurate that thinking was and that I had a choice to think and do otherwise.

 I was walking home from our investor conference today with a grand feeling of lightness.
 And when I use the term lightness, or even more the phrase is light I do not mean inner light.
 I am referring to a way of being, a way to carry oneself, a way to interact with others, a way to think of others, a way to be a friend, daughter, sister, neighbor, or co-worker.

 Lightness: like the feeling you experience after a magnificent yoga class where you feel calm, meditative, in tune with yourself, balanced, happy to just be.

 I never thought I could achieve this feeling without physical asana, and even more so, after taking so much time off of physical exercise entirely.
 I genuinely believe it happened when I made the decision to take responsibility for the way I was addressing, processing and living my life.

 Self-reflection and taking responsibility for oneself is, in my opinion, a true path to freedom and ultimately the true path of yoga.
 It takes a lot of courage to dive into those murky layers beneath the surface and ultimately, reveal what we would like to see different within our way of being.